databrary/policies/definitions.md

 #### Authorized/Sponsored Researcher Agreement

+#### Permission to Share Recordings

+Written or electronic documentation that an adult *Depicted Individual* has given permission to allow *Recordings* to be shared.

+#### Assent to Share Recordings

+Assent given by a *Depicted Individual* who is a minor that indicates willingness to allow *Recordings* to be shared.

 #### Permission to Share Data

 Written or electronic documentation that an adult *Depicted Individual* has given permission to allow *Identifiable Data* to be shared.